Frequency guide & other ways to listen

 To listen to our live output click the 'Listen Live' button at the top of every page of the Radio Wales website, or press Listen on the mobile homepage or app.

-Listen Again with iPlayer Radio
+Catch up online anytime with iPlayer Radio

 Note: for rights reasons we are not always able to stream certain sports programmes, although we endeavour to make as much of our output available online as possible.
 More information about sports broadcasting online is available in our sport schedule guide.